Whether you call them freelancers, gig workers, or independent contractors, here's how to report non-employee compensation on Form 1099-NEC.

 Can I Get More Time to File Form 1099-NEC?

 Unlike some tax returns, you can’t request an extension of time for filing a 1099-NEC and the penalties for late filing can be stiff.
-For the 2022 tax year, the IRS can levy the following fines for each late form:
+For 1099 forms due in 2024 (payments made in 2023), the IRS can levy the following fines for each late form:

 If you owe a late filing penalty on any information returns, the IRS will send Notice 972CG informing you of the penalty.
 The IRS also charges interest on penalties, so ignoring your 1099 filing requirements can quickly get expensive.